 Now, head to your transactions page in Koinly and take a little time to ensure they're all correct.
 You can filter by the type of transaction as well as by the amount to identify and amend any transactions that you believe to be incorrect.
 For example, large withdrawals or deposits that are actually transfers between wallets is an easy fix.

 Finally, review the labels on your transactions.
 Koinly will normally do this automatically, but there are some instances when transactions like rewards or mining income aren't marked in the imported data.
-It's always good to double check your transactions and use any of the following labels.
+It's always good to double check your transactions.